The American Rescue Plan: Humanities Grantmaking

 Location: Chicago, IL

-A grant program to deliver relief to humanities organizations recovering from the coronavirus pandemic by supporting tribal governments, tribal cultural facilities, as well as cultural and educational institutions partnering with tribes.
+A grant program to deliver relief to 84 Native cultural institutions recovering from the coronavirus pandemic by supporting tribal governments, tribal cultural facilities, as well as cultural and educational institutions partnering with tribes.

 Host Institution: Association of Tribal Archives, Libraries, and Museums